-Before the end of the eighth week of classes:
+Before the end of the second week of classes:

 Students contending with issues of a medical nature which they believe necessitates enrollment in less than 12 academic hours in a fall or spring term must consult with either Campus Health Services or Counseling and Psychological Services about a medical underload.
 These offices, in turn, recommend medical underloads or suggest alternate courses of action.
-Students in the College of Arts and Sciences who are approved for a medical underload by the associate dean in Academic Advising as recommended by Campus Health Services or Counseling and Psychological Services must see an academic advisor or dean in Academic Advising to drop any course(s).
+Recommendations for medical underloads for students in the College of Arts & Sciences are reviewed by the Associate Dean in the Academic Advising Program.
+If approved, they must see an academic advisor or dean in Academic Advising to drop any course(s).
 The student must initiate a drop request before the end of the last day of classes during the term.

 Seniors in their final semester who do not require 12 or more academic hours to complete graduation requirements may request an underload as part of the graduation application process.
-Details are available on the Underloads for Seniors section of our web page.
+Details are available on the Senior Underload section of our web page.